T 人 N 中

 Through 6 years of working as the Director of Engagement for a non-profit serving marginalized communities, she has developed and led nationally renowned educational programs and workshops that unite arts exploration with humanizing liberation pedagogy.
 She is always seeking ways to maintain a high level of interactivity and audience participation in her art.
 Her work among community and cultural work has led her to study Chinese metaphysics and philosophy as instruments for healing and self-development.
 She has made it a mission to utilize these ancient technologies to explore the intersections of nature, the human spirit, and mysticism.
 She has developed mask-making workshops that use divination to explore archetypes, identity and co-creation.
 These themes also reflect the queer and immigrant experience as it seeks to transform what has been inherited by society and culture into a creative undertaking of self-creation.
 As an activist, artist and educator, she facilitates the passageway through the inner and outer worlds to birth new narratives of being.

 As an emerging artist working professionally since 2014, her work has been featured in numerous galleries and performance spaces in Seattle, New York, Hawaii, Mexico, China and the Bay Area.
 She has been the recipient of awards granted by Artist Trust, 4Culture, and Seattle Office of Arts and Culture.
-She has recently completed an open studio residency with the Santa Cruz Museum of Art and History as well as developed engaging workshops for the Seattle Art Museum and shown work at SAM's Olympic Sculpture Park.
+She has recently completed residencies with the Santa Cruz Museum of Art and History and Xucun International Art Commune in China.